-Emily and I in Mendocino.
-An overnight vacation to prep for a tough week ahead.
+In Mendocino for an overnight vacation to prep for a tough week ahead.

-Emily’s mom was super excited when she heard where we were.
+Emily’s mom was excited when she heard where we were.
 “That’s where Murder She Wrote was filmed,” she said.
 Her mom’s percpetion is clearly rooted in the sunshiny TV scenes of the lovely Angela Lansbury running around this town solving murders.

 Mendocino, CA. - 1968 Barracuda with two beach chairs in the back.
 ‘Nuf said.